rose-collectionservices/digital-archives/processing-tiers.md

 1 | **ACCESSIONING/TIER 1 PROCESSING**

-	* Used to track any activity that falls under the scope of accessioning born-digital materials.
+	* Used to track any activity that falls under the scope of accessioning born- digital materials.
 	* This includes:
 		* Any review of media (for example, using ISOBuster to review optical discs);
 		* Disk Imaging;
 		* The creation of TAR files;
 		* Any reporting activity associated with accessioning and tier 1 processing (for example, FiWalk, ClamAV, etc.);
 		* Packaging the SIP (using BagIt);
 		* Ingest into the Keep and completion of Keep metadata;
 		* Any necessary updates to the collection finding aids.

 2 | **TIER 2A PROCESSING**

 	* If a collection is selected for tier 2 processing, all post-accessioning activity should be tracked within Toggl's **Tier 2a processing project**.
 	* This includes:
 		* The extraction of files from the disk image or TAR file;
 		* Virus scanning;